gyorilab/indra_db/doc/rest_api_doc/rest_api.rst

 ``POST https://db.indra.bio/statements/from_papers``

 Using this endpoint, you can pretend you have a fleet of text extraction tools that run in seconds!
-Specifically, you can get the INDRA Statements with evidence from a given list of papers by passing one of the ids of those papers.
+Specifically, you can get the INDRA Statements with evidence from a given list of papers by passing one of the ids of those papers as JSON data in a POST request.
-As with the above method, the fact that data (paper ids) is send requires this to be a POST request.
 The papers ids should be formatted as:

 .. code-block:: json